thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 └──────────────┘       └──────────────┘
 ```

 A **many-to-many** relationship describes the relationship between two entities, `A` and `B`, in which many entities of `A` may be linked to many entities of `B` and vice versa.
 For example, think of `A` as movies and `B` as actors.
-An actor can star in several movies and a movie can have several actors.
+An actor can star in many movies and a movie can have many actors.

 ```text
 ┌──────────────┐       ┌────────────────┐       ┌──────────────┐